Culturing Feeder Insects

 Preventing Mites

 Mites are everywhere.
-They are going to get into your frog room and tanks.
+They are going to get into your frog room, tanks and eventually cultures (they can fit through the lid fabric).
 So, how can you keep them out of your insect cultures?
-Here are a few tips:
+Follow these tips and they won’t be a problem even if they manage to find their way into a culture:

-4) Keep cultures inside a secondary container that is lined with mite paper.
+3) Keep cultures inside a secondary container that is lined with mite paper.
 To make your own mite paper, spray paper towels with miticide and let dry.
-I use pyrethrin/piperanyl butoxide based mite and lice spray.
-There are also “all natural” formulations available, but I have not tested their effectiveness.
+We use pyrethrin/piperanyl butoxide based mite and lice spray.
+There are also “all natural” formulations available, but we have not tested their effectiveness.
 Keep in mind that “natural” or “organic” formulations are not necessarily safer than the synthetic insecticides.
 Case in point: batrachotoxin (dart frog toxin) is 100% natural/organic.
+Secondary containers can alternatively be lined with diatomaceous earth.

 Culturing Springtails (Collembola)

-1) Soak hardwood wood chips in dechlorinated water for a minute or two.
-Decant water and blot wood chips with a paper towel to remove excess water.
+1) Soak hardwood wood chips in dechlorinated water and microwave to a boil.

-6) Feed with a pinch of springtail food and/or instant yeast 1-2x per week.
+6) Feed with a pinch of springtail food 2x per week.
 Alternatively, the springtails thrive on reconstituted dried mushrooms.
 We do NOT recommend using fresh mushrooms as this is likely to introduce mites into the culture eventually.

 Culturing Bean Beetles/Weevils (Callosobruchus maculatus)